 - 1. Select "Menu" then select "Settings." - 2.
-Select "Channel Setup." - Select "Antenna" or "Air," depending on your TV.
+Select "Channel Setup." - 3.
+Select "Antenna" or "Air," depending on your TV.
 Make sure you are not on "Cable." - 4.
-Select "Channel Search" or "Channel Scan." - a.
-The steps to perform a channel scan may vary. - b.
-If the wording on your TV differs from the options shown, refer to your TV user manual for help. - Running a Channel Scan is NOT the same as pressing Channel UP/DOWN on your remote. - 5.
-To keep your saved channels up to date, it is recommended to run a Channel Scan: - a.
-Once per month; - b.
-When a channel is lost; or - c.
-When you change locations.
+Select "Channel Search" or "Channel Scan." - The steps to perform a channel scan may vary. - If the wording on your TV differs from the options shown, refer to your TV user manual for help. - Running a Channel Scan is NOT the same as pressing Channel UP/DOWN on your remote. - 5.
+To keep your saved channels up to date, it is recommended to run a Channel Scan: - Once per month. - When a channel is lost - When you change location